Hindsight-Technology/documentation/accounting/localizations/colombia.rst

    :align: center

-.. tip:: When the document type is RUT the identification number needs to be configured in Odoo including the verification digit, Odoo will split this number when the data to the third party vendor is sent.
+.. tip:: When the document type is RUT the identification number needs to be configured in Twenty20 including the verification digit, Twenty20 will split this number when the data to the third party vendor is sent.